Yale-BIM/f21-assignments/assignment-1/README.md

     $ git push origin master
     ```

-7. Verify that the commits from upstream are now present in your own GitHub project by checking the project's page in GitLab.
+7. Verify that the commits from upstream are now present in your own GitHub project by checking the project's page in GitHub.

-8. Ensure that your repository in GitLab has visibility set to **private** in
+8. Ensure that your repository in GitHub has visibility set to **private** in
 Settings -> Manage Access.

-9. Add the course instructor and the T.F. as members of your GitLab repository in Settings -> Manage Access.
+9. Add the course instructor and the T.F. as members of your GitHub repository in Settings -> Manage Access.
 In the Manage access section, choose "Invite a collaborator", and add the Yale usernames for the instructor and teaching fellow(s).

 	> The instructor's email is `marynel.vazquez _at_ yale.edu`, and the teaching fellows' emails are `debasmita.ghose _at_ yale.edu` and `sydney.thompson _at_ yale.edu` with `_at_` meaning `@`.

 ### Tasks

-1. Once you've finished setting up your repository, fill and submit this [Repository Record Form](	https://forms.gle/5sHvKwZJFfeopTqa8).
-Your response will be used to check that your repository exists, has been setup properly, and that the instructor and T.F. have access to it.
+1. Once you've finished setting up your repository, fill and submit this [Repository Record Form](https://forms.gle/JXQa7KvcGSRNz47y5).
+Your response will be used to check that your repository exists, has been setup properly, and that the instructor and T.F.(s) have access to it.

 ## Working on your assignment